-Restaurant and take-out inspection reports completed on or after April 1, 2012 will be available.
+Food premises health inspection reports completed two (2) years prior to the current date will be available.
 Reports prior to that date are available in hard copy from the relevant regional Government Service Centre.
 Reports indicate what critical items and non-critical items were identified at the time of the inspection.
 Critical items are violations of the Food Premises Regulations.
 They are normally corrected at the time of the inspection.
-Non-critical items are generally preventative nature and are usually given a period of time for compliance.
+Non-critical items are generally preventative in nature and are usually given a period of time for compliance.

 Disclaimer: Service NL is not liable for any losses or damages, including lost profits, for the use of information within this website, or information that can be accessed through this website.
 Although the information is thought accurate, Service NL implies absolutely no warranty for its accuracy, completeness, or use.

-For additional information on the inspection process, please see Restaurant Inspection Information (93.6 KB)
+For additional information on the inspection process, please see Food Premises Inspection Information (94 KB)